occurrent-org/occurrent-org.github.io/pages/docs/docs.md

 of data.
 This is arguably a bit more complex for the typical Java developer, and you should consider using [blocking subscriptions](#blocking-subscriptions) if high throughput, low CPU and memory-consumption is not critical.

 To create a reactive subscription you first need to choose which "subscription model" to use.
-You then a create subscription instance from this subscription model.
+Then you create a subscription instance from this subscription model.
 All reactive subscriptions implements the `org.occurrent.subscription.api.reactor.SubscriptionModel` interface which uses components from [project reactor](https://projectreactor.io).
 This interface provide means to subscribe to new events from an `EventStore` as they are written.
 For example: